tjnuzhangbo/deeplabv3-mobilenetv2-eca/README.md

 > Note: This processed subset is a **derivative of the original dataset**.
 > Please cite the original dataset (Yu et al., DOI: 10.5281/zenodo.14478210) when using this data.

-**Our processing:**
-- We **re-annotated the dataset**, selecting **only one type of plaque** for our segmentation task;
-- Images and corresponding masks were resized to 512×512 pixels;
-- The dataset was split into training and validation sets as described in our experiments.

-> Note: The processed subset is a **derivative of the original dataset**.
-Please cite the original dataset when using this portion of the data.

 #### 2. Private/Internal Dataset / 自有私有数据集
 We also conducted experiments using our own **in-house dataset** of coronary artery OCT images.